mmaorc/machate/README.md

 * You don't need any OpenAI API key to use it, just an OpenAI account.
 * Configurable hotkey to show/hide the chat window (default is CMD+Shift+g).
 * The window stays on top until you press your hotkey again, copy-pasting parts of the conversation is easier than ever.
-* You can press CMD+1, CMD+2... to access you first history items.
+* You can press CMD+1, CMD+2... to access your first history items.
 * No analytics, so you can use this on your day job (as long as they allow using ChatGPT).

 ## Usage